guiexperttable/ge-table/apps/table-website/src/assets/docsmd/classes/AreaModelObjectyArray.md

 This return value is internally used to optimize the render performance.
 Set this value to the lowest possible value.
 If the model has no rowspan, a value of 0 would be good.
-The dafault is 32.
+The default is 32.
 If your model has a rowspan cell greater 32, don't forget to increase this value.

 #### Returns